saucelabs/sauce-docs/docs/mobile-apps/mdm-support.md

 1. Start any Live Testing session with the private device where you want to install your MDM.
 2. Sign in with your AppleID and download Intune or install your MDM using a specific link.
 3. Login with your service account to your MDM/Intune portal.
-4. After successful login, download and install the MDM profile through settings.
+4. After successful login, download and install the MDM profile through **Settings**.
-5. Navigate to Settings/VPN and Device Management, click on Management Profile, and install the MDM.
+5. Navigate to **Settings > VPN and Device Management**, click on **Management Profile**, and install the MDM.
-6. Once installed, click on the Home Screen.
+6. Once installed, click on the **Home Screen**.
 7. Confirm that all the apps related to your company-managed profile have been successfully downloaded.

-## Retrieving the BundleID for allowlisting your apps
+## Retrieving the BundleID for Allow-listing Your Apps

-To prevent our cleaning to remove your application after every session, this guide will help you to obtain the bundleID for these applications.
+To prevent our cleaning from removing your application after every session, this guide will help you to obtain the bundleID for these applications.

 Follow these steps during live testing: